kamranzafar4343/news-website/README.md

 # Building a News Website with React JS and Bootstrap

-Welcome to our tutorial on building a news website using React JS and Bootstrap!
-In this guide, we'll walk you through the process of creating a dynamic news website or web app by leveraging the power of React JS and integrating it with the News API.
+Creating a dynamic news website or web app by leveraging the power of React JS and integrating it with the News API.

 ## Prerequisites